SimonEngler/SimonEngler.github.io/essays/other-evidence-of-professional-capacity.md

 7 Conference papers  <br>
 2 Techical Documents <br>

+Please see my [CV](https://simonengler.github.io/bio/)  or [Evidence of Scholarly Ability](https://simonengler.github.io/essays/evidence-of-scholarly-ability.html)

 ### HI-SEAS

 I was a participant in the first HI-SEAS study as a Crew Engineer and I lived in the dome for four months.
 Upon taking up the position as Graduate Assistant to Dr. Binsted, I helped operate and run next 4 experiments.
 This involved a lot of travel between Oahu and the Big Island.
 I would stay on the BI for exended periods watching the crew, running multiple logistical operations for setting up/tearing down the experiments.
 It was a large job with a lot of scientific studies happen that we had to ensure went as smoothly as possible.
 I also conducted my own research into forecasting energy consumption in the habitat and its relationship with the crew emotional state.

+Please see [Poject HI-SEAS](https://simonengler.github.io/projects/HI-SEAS) for more details

 ### Robotic Companion Study

 I created and deployed a robotic companion study for the HI-SEAS experiment.
 I obtained and reprogrammed the robots myself, helped design the experiment, and collected data on the crew members.
 I then presented the results at the 15TH INTERNATIONAL CONFERENCE ON UBIQUITOUS ROBOTS in 2018, which was then published in the conference proceedings.

+Please see [Project Robot Companion](https://simonengler.github.io/projects/roboticCompanion) for more details.

 ### Centaur Sentry Robot

 The Centaur Sentry Robot was a project I worked on at the University of Calgary.
 I designed and developed a robotic platform for the purpose of security patrol applications in remote work areas.
 I conducted a lot of R&D looking at the economic feasibility of the application and also conducted interviews with secuirty companies to see what their interest level was, and how much of a market existed.
 Based on their needs I designed the robot and built it to the point where it was ready to be sent for production.

+Please see [Project Centaur](https://simonengler.github.io/projects/centaur) for more details.

 ### Prairie Dog

 The Prairie Dog is a robot platform I build while I was serving as a Combat Engineer in the Canadian Forces.
 I was seeing a number of my friends coming home with the bottom of one or both their legs missing from anti-personnel mines when they were checking areas for Improvised Explosive Devices (IED).
 I wanted a remote camera to be able to drive up to a dangerous location and have a look around prior to myself walking up.
 I self taught myself about robotics and constructed a small robot platform which came to be known as 'Prairie Dog'.
 I managed to finished the robot and bring with me to Afghanistan and used the robot in an operational setting.

+Please see [Combat Field Trials](https://simonengler.github.io/projects/prairieDog) for more details.

 ### Canadian Forces: Direct Action